statycc/loop-fission/README.md

 ## Reproducing results

-This section describes how to measure transformation performance on the described benchmarks.

-**System requirements:** Linux/OSX operating system, C compiler with OpenMP support, Python 3+ for plotting.
-The system should have multiple cores for parallelization, but this number does not need to be high (4 cores is sufficient).
+**System requirements:** Linux/OSX host, C compiler with OpenMP support, Python 3+ for plotting.
+The system should have multiple cores for parallelism: but 4 cores is sufficient for this experiment.

 Benchmarking proceeds in two phases: first capture the timing results, then generate plots and tables from those results.
 Details of these steps follow next.

 ### Running the benchmarks

-Compiles and times the execution of programs.
+**Run all benchmarks** — compiles and times the execution of all benchmarks.

-**Run all benchmarks**

 ```text
 make all
 ```

-- Compatible with Linux/OS X hosts.
-- System should include a C compiler that supports OpenMP pragmas (assumes GCC).
+System should include a C compiler that supports OpenMP pragmas (assumes GCC).
-- You may specify an alternative compiler using `make all CC=compiler_here`.
+You may specify an alternative compiler using `make all CC=compiler_here`.

-For more customizable execution options, call the `run.sh` script directly:
+**Custom execution** — call the `run.sh` script directly:

 ```text
 ./run.sh
 ```

-**Available arguments**
+**Available arguments for timing**

 | FLAG | DESCRIPTION: options                                                      | DEFAULT     |
 |:----:|:--------------------------------------------------------------------------|:------------|